Shoulder Impingement vs. Rotator Cuff Tear: Diagnostic and Treatment Insights for Clinicians

 Diagnostic Tools for Rotator Cuff Differential Diagnosis

 The most definitive way to establish an accurate shoulder pain diagnosis is via arthroscopy or operative findings.
-However, other testing methods are less extreme and can help us determine what a patient is dealing with.
+However, other testing methods are less invasive and can help us determine a shoulder impingement vs rotator cuff tear or another shoulder injury.

 Physical Testing and Exam